nguyenvukhang/wordle/README.md

 ### Algorithm

-This algorithm is greedy.
-At any given point, the answer list is a subset of a (known) complete list, filtered based on previous guesses and observed outcomes.
+At any given state, the answer list is a subset of a (known) complete list, filtered based on previous guesses and observed outcomes.

-The next guess is determined by the expected information gained given the list of answers remaining.
+The next guess is determined by the expected information gained, given that list of answers remaining.

 $$
 \text{Expected Information}=\sum_x P(x)\cdot \log_2\left(\frac{1}{P(x)}\right)